Prashanth1602/FastAPI-webapp/readme.md

 # Movie Review API

-A comprehensive REST API for managing movies and user reviews, built with FastAPI and PostgreSQL, featuring a modern frontend for easy testing and interaction.
+A comprehensive REST API for managing movies and user reviews, built with FastAPI and PostgreSQL.

 ## Features